Alex And

 He was included into list of top-20 painters of Ukraine.
 In 1996 Alex And became winner from popular artist of the first L1 auction of contemporary Ukrainian arts (National Art Museum of Ukraine, Kyiv).
 At present time he lives and works in Kyiv, Ukraine.

 In Russian "United Artists Rating" (issue XVII, 2010), Alex And is registered under the art-category 5B like a formed professional artist.

 And's works are in the public collections of the National Reserve Bank of Ukraine; of the Foundation "Ukrainian Renaissance" (Kyiv); at the Museum of the Central Archives of the Ministry of Defense (Podolsk, Russia); in galleries and private collections in Ukraine, Russia, Western Europe and America.

 Biography

-Alex And was born in 1962 in Kyiv, Ukraine.
-In 1980 he graduated the Republican Art School, Kyiv, Ukraine and then, in 1988 - the Kyiv State Art Institute (now - The National Academy of Fine Arts and Architecture).
-His teachers at the specialty were: Members of Ukrainian Art Academy Chekanyuk V.A., Storozhenko N.A. and Professor Kozhekov A. Since 1994 he was a member of the National Union of Artists of Ukraine.
-He work in "associative symbolism" style.
+Alex And was born in 1962 in Kyiv, Ukrainian Soviet Socialist Republic.
+In 1980, he graduated from the Republican Art School, Kyiv, Ukraine, and then, in 1988, the Kyiv State Art Institute (now - The National Academy of Fine Arts and Architecture).
+His teachers in the specialty were: Members of the Ukrainian Art Academy, Chekanyuk V.A., Storozhenko N.A., and Professor Kozhekov A. Since 1994, he has been a member of the National Union of Artists of Ukraine.
+He works in the "associative symbolism" style.
 The term implies a certain suggestiveness.
 It was believed that when an object loses otherworldly mysticism, there is only associative symbolism.
-It term used in poetry, literature and the visual arts.
+It term used in poetry, literature, and the visual arts.